-Starting a business in Alabama will mean potentially registering with a number of federal, state and local agencies.
+Starting a business in Alabama will mean potentially registering with several federal, state, and local agencies.
 Let’s take a look at common licenses and permits a business will register for in Alabama.

 The State of Alabama requires anyone conducting business to obtain a Business Privilege License.
 While the Department of Revenue administers the licensing, the license is issued at the local level by the county Probate Judge or License Commissioner.
-It is important to note that one business may require several different types of Business Privilege Licenses depending upon the products or services offered by the business.
-Most businesses will also need to get a Business Privilege License in every county where business is conducted.
+It is important to note that one business may require several different types of Business Privilege Licenses depending on the business’s products or services.
+Most businesses will also need a Business Privilege License in every county where business is conducted.
 The Privilege License runs from October 1 through September 30 and must be renewed annually.

-The costs for the Alabama Privilege Tax vary depending on the type of license required and, in some cases, upon the population of the area where the business is located or the sales volume of business.
-Some businesses may require several different types of business privilege licenses depending upon the services offered or products sold by the business.
+The costs for the Alabama Privilege Tax vary depending on the type of license required and, in some cases, upon the population of the area where the business is located or the business’s sales volume.
+Some businesses may require several different types of business privilege licenses depending upon the business’s services or products.

-City Business Licenses – Many cities require businesses to be licensed in order to operate.
+Many cities in Alabama require businesses to be licensed in order to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.